mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
-- Category pages!
+- Email validation on form - security issue
-- Email validation on form
+- Image for each recipe
 - Fix micronutrient graph on mobile!
 - Send welcome email
 - Upvote a recipe